Five interesting conversion mistakes we’ve made and seen

 - “I saw on IMDb that it has high ratings.”

 The posters in the cinema foyer would probably not get mentioned.
 The posters may have been near to the transaction, but they didn’t influence the decision.
-The decision happened in the customers’ minds, when they saw the persuasive content (the friend’s words, the podcast, the trailer or the IMDb page).
+The decision happened in the customers’ minds when they saw the persuasive content (the friend’s words, the podcast, the trailer, or the IMDb page).
 To influence the customer’s decision, you must first identify the persuasive content.

 So what can you do?

-So with your business, identify what and where the persuasive content is.
+So, with your business, identify what and where the persuasive content is.

 Mistake #3: Returning customers can cause deafening noise

-So we ran the test again, but this time we measured the number of new customers.
-Back then, this was difficult to do; these days, it’s much easier.
-We did it by analyzing the company’s database and tracking new accounts.
-We discovered that our new page was generating 114% more new customers than the control.
-So we had more than doubled the conversion rate of new customers to the site.
-But our success had initially been hidden in the noise of repeat customers.
+By that measure, our sledgehammer page was generating 114% more new customers than the control.
+We had more than doubled the conversion rate of the page, but our success had been hidden in the noise of repeat customers.

 What do we mean by ADA?
 ADA stands for authority, duty, and ability.
-The concept arose from a conversation we had with the online strategist Mark Nunney, and describes a problem that we see in many companies.
-When we speak to a new prospect who’s thinking of signing up with us, we now want to know that the prospect’s team has the following three attributes:
+The concept arose from a conversation we had with an online strategist and describes a problem that we see in many companies.

 “A” stands for “authority,” the person whose permission must be sought to do all of the following:

-- Make changes
+- Make changes.

-- Make decisions
+- Make decisions.

-- Spend money
+- Spend money.

 - Do whatever is needed to keep the project moving.